markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 (only 4), complex hidden layers with up to 20 neurons failed to produce meaningful training results.

-##Show me the graph
+##Plot it.
+Please.

-Finally, I thought it would be very interesting to plot the training results of the various architecture in a 3D plot.
+Finally, I thought it would be very interesting to plot the training results of the various architectures in a 3D plot.
 By doing this, we could see where the results started to improve and at what number of neurons the network failed to perform.